Observing network dynamics through sentinel nodes: Results

 \subsection{Characteristics of good individual sentinel nodes}

-Our analyses in Fig.\ \ref{fig:comp-nets} and in Supplementary Section \ref{sec:compare-networks} have shown that finding nodes with an appropriate degree sequence is an important but not sufficient condition for finding a good set $S$ of sentinel nodes.
+Our analyses in Fig.\ \ref{fig:comp-nets} and in Supplementary Section S4 (see Table S1) have shown that finding nodes with an appropriate degree sequence is an important but not sufficient condition for finding a good set $S$ of sentinel nodes.
 In this section, we explore further the characteristics of the nodes that our algorithm selects for inclusion in $S$.
-To achieve this, in Supplementary Section \ref{sec:node-feature} , we use a random forest model to examine an array of node characteristics that can potentially correlate with the sentinel property.
+To achieve this, in Supplementary Section S7, we use a random forest model to examine an array of node characteristics that can potentially correlate with the sentinel property (see Table S10).
 The first, most natural, characteristic we focus on is the node degree $k_i$.
 We ask whether sentinel nodes tend to have a distinguishable degree centrality.
 We find, however, that a node's degree is a poor predictor of sentinelity.
 Nodes selected by our algorithm may be of low or intermediate degree, showing no specific tendency towards the average $\overline{k}$, as one may expect, given that they are selected to predict $\overline{x}$.
-Interestingly, we find that the largest hubs are significantly under-represented among the sentinel nodes (Supplementary Section \ref{sec:node-feature} ).
-Consistent with this observation, sentinel nodes do not particularly tend to be outliers in terms of the $x_i^*$ values, either (see Supplementary Section \ref{sec:xi} ).
+Interestingly, we find that the largest hubs are significantly under-represented among the sentinel nodes (Supplementary Section S7; see Fig.~S14).
+Consistent with this observation, sentinel nodes do not particularly tend to be outliers in terms of the $x_i^*$ values, either (see Supplementary Section S8).
 The sentinel node sets tend to avoid the hubs, focusing primarily on small and intermediate degree nodes.

 Beyond degrees, we analyze the nodes' nearest neighbor degree, the nodes' local clustering, closeness centrality, betweenness centrality, and coreness.
 Our findings indicate that these quantities have relatively weak predictive power and cannot be reliably used to \textit{a priori} identify potential sentinel nodes.
 Hence, there is little that can be said about the properties of nodes in $S$; they seem to have potentially diverse characteristics.